 Either way, using an electronic scoreboard is an alternative to using a regular ‘analogue’ scoreboard.
 That is to say that you will be inputting the scores by typing on a small keypad, rather than writing them by hand with a marker or chalk.
 This has a few advantages.

-Top Electronic Darts Scoreboards for 2019
+Top Electronic Darts Scoreboards

 Here are our recommendations for the best electronic darts scoreboards:

 To start with, we’ll take a look at a prototypical example of a darts scorer.
 This electronic scoreboard uses a simple keypad for inputting your scores and has an LED readout with lots of information able to be displayed at once.